 The Bottom Line: More Conversions

 Analytical tools are useful for many things, but they’ll only take you so far.
-If you really want to measure your search engine performance — and improve it — you should incorporate both statistical- and human-based methods.
+If you really want to measure your site search eCommerce results or search engine performance — and improve it — you should incorporate both statistical- and human-based methods.
 Statistical methods will help you identify very common and very specific problems.
 Human judgment will provide deeper insight into areas that statistical methods cannot penetrate — like your tail queries.
-Appen is uniquely positioned to provide this holistic approach because of our years of experience helping top ecommerce companies refine their search, our expansive curated crowd, and our leading role in establishing best practices.
+Appen is uniquely positioned to provide this holistic approach because of our years of experience helping top eCommerce companies refine their search, our expansive curated crowd, and our leading role in establishing best practices.

 This unique, combined approach will help you understand how to make your search engine work better, help more customers find what they need quickly and increase your conversion rate.
 Not to mention delay that robot takeover.